thisiskushal31/blog/src/content/markdown/database-mastery-series-index.md

 ### 🎯 **I Know Which Database I Need**

-1. Navigate directly to the relevant mastery series hub
+1. Navigate directly to the relevant deployment guide series hub
 2. Start with Blog 1 (Strategic Decision Framework) for that database
 3. Use Blog 8 (Decision Matrix) to make your deployment choice
 4. Follow the implementation guides for your chosen strategy